 The founder Roger Akelius has donated 90 per cent of Akelius Residential Property AB to Akelius Foundation.
 The foundation is registered in Bahamas and its purpose is charity.
 The foundation owns itself, it has no owners or members.

 The foundation is governed by a Council, following a regulatory framework created by the founder.
 The money cannot for example go to religious or political purpose.
 It is the members of the Council who nominate or unseat other members.
-Five protectors monitor the Council as internal auditors and ensures that the Council follows its duty.
+Two protectors monitor the Council as internal auditors and ensures that the Council follows its duty.

 The largest beneficiary so far is SOS Children’s Villages with five hundred million SEK.

 Akelius Foundation’s legal body, the Council, consists of five members.
 These members perform their duties with similar responsibility as the members of a board of directors of a Swedish limited company.

 The following five members, the Council, govern the Akelius Foundation.

 |Igor Rogulj||Owner of architectural and development company|